walac/walac.github.io/_posts/2024-06-24-kernel-tracing.md

 <a name="ft1">1</a>: perf probes are not exactly the same as kernel probes,
 but in practice the differences don't matter.

-<a name="ft2">1</a>: you need the kernel debug symbols installed.
+<a name="ft2">2</a>: you need the kernel debug symbols installed.
 For
-RHEL base systems, install it using `dnf install -y kernel-debuginfo`.
+RHEL-based systems, install it using `dnf install -y kernel-debuginfo`.

-<a name="ft3">2</a>: the probe syntax does not make a difference between
+<a name="ft3">3</a>: the probe syntax does not make a difference between
 `rdi` and `edi`.
 You just specify `di`.
 The same thing applies to the other registers.